lopis/colme/README.md

 #### Options

 ##### Resizable
-Default value is false.
-If set to true, each cell of the table header will get an handle that can be dragged left and right to resize that column.
+Default value is true.
+Each cell of the table header will get an handle that can be dragged left and right to resize that column.

 ##### Draggable
-Default value if false.
-If set to true, each cell of the table will now be dragged and dropped to move the columns.
+Default value if true.
+Each cell of the table will now be dragged and dropped to move the columns.

 ##### Toggleable
-Default value if false.
-If set to true, the table will be listening for the the event `colme:hideColumn` to hide a column or column group.
+Default value if true.
+The table will be listening for the the event `colme:hideColumn` to hide a column or column group.

+##### StickyHead
+Default value if true.
+The table head will stick as you scroll the selected element.

 ##### Sticky
 Default value is undefined.
 If set to an element - the container - the table header will stick to the top of the container when the container is scrolled.